Teams see each other to the finish line in ‘Salt to Saint’ cycling relay

 The Salt to Saint relay is made up of teams of eight, four or two riders who see each other through 24 legs of the 426 mile trek along back roads through Utah.
 At the start of the relay, the teams leave in waves and must cross the finish line before the cutoff time of 34.5 hours, on a mission to get to the finish line as fast as possible using strategies developed by the team members.

-There is also a solo category for those to for the challenge.
+There is also a solo category for those up for the challenge.

 The relay’s humble beginnings began in 2004 when Geoffrey Montague and Jeff Winger set out to ride their bikes from Utah Valley to St. George, using only a small backpack, a box of energy bars and a couple of rain jackets, according to information from the relay website.